iovasile/HotProspects/README.md

 #### Conclusion

-Completing this project has me very very hyped.
+Completing this project got me very very hyped.
 I feel like I could go ahead and build any app right now.
-But then I remember there' so much I don't know, and then there's so much stuff I'm not even aware off.
-Anyway, this was a PACKED chapter, learned so much stuff.
-I'm excited to get to the next one, where hopefully I'll get to practice all this and learn some new stuff too.
+But then I remember there's so much stuff I don't know, and then there's so much stuff I'm not even aware off.
+Anyway, this was a PACKED chapter, and I feel like I learned alot of very useful things, but this could have been said about every project.
+I'm excited to get to the next one, where hopefully I'll get to practice all this and learn some new things too.